sollecitom/software-product-development-blog/content/posts/2024/2024-01-08-DRAFT-next-post.md

 9. There's a company-wide registry for Pulsar/Kafka topics and contracts e.g., OpenAPI, Avro, and JSON.
 10. The team pulls initiatives from a company-wide queue, working on one thing at a time end-to-end, till completion, in continuous collaboration with stakeholders and external experts.
 11. Code is written using outside-in Test-Driven Development, with clear contracts and example tests at module boundary's level.
+12. Each invocation (commands and queries) is processed along with a bundle of information about the invocation itself.
+The user ID, the tenant ID, the ID of the token, etc. This information is logged, and it's part of each published domain event.
+It's also used to implement idempotency for all operations.
-12. The services use a build system capable of only rebuilding and retesting the modules that actually changed, using a deterministic non-cryptographic hash algorithm to determine whether a module has changed.
+13. The services use a build system capable of only rebuilding and retesting the modules that actually changed, using a deterministic non-cryptographic hash algorithm to determine whether a module has changed.
-13. The build includes an array of tests and checks that can run locally:
+14. The build includes an array of tests and checks that can run locally in under 3m:
     - Application tests: they test the application layer against the stubbed driven adapters.
 These cover the application logic.
     - Integration tests: driving adapters against a stubbed application, checking their inbound contract e.g., OpenApi or Avro.
 Driven adapters against their target technology running in Docker through TestContainers.
     - In-process service tests: the whole service going from driving adapter to driven adapters and back, against the downstream technologies running in Docker through TestContainers.
     - Container-based service tests: the service itself running in Docker, using TestContainers, from driving adapter to driven adapters and back, against the downstream technologies in Docker, also through TestContainers.
-14. TODO

-        - They have a series of service-level tests and checks they can run locally:
-            - Compliance checks for data contracts e.g., OpenAPI, JSON, and Avro, against company-wide rules e.g., paths are dash-separated.
+    - Compliance checks for data contracts e.g., OpenAPI, JSON, and Avro, against company-wide rules e.g., paths are dash-separated, no typos, no top-level array fields, etc.
     - Performance micro-benchmarks.
-            - Mutation testing.
+These tests prevent regressions in performance-sensitive parts of a service, without taking a big amount of time to run.
+    - Mutation tests.
+These tests inject mutations in the codebase before running the other tests, and count how many mutants go through the tests without failures.
+This is a way of assessing the effectiveness of your tests.
-            - Security static code analysis, cyclomatic complexity, dependencies and Docker image vulnerability scanning, etc.
+    - Static code analysis, with regard to security, cyclomatic complexity, code smells, and inefficiencies.
+    - Dependency scanning to check dependencies and Docker images for security vulnerabilities.
-        - They work on the main branch directly, pushing a commit every time a new test passes, and after every small refactoring or tidying.
+15. The team works directly on the main branch, pushing a commit every time a new test passes, and after every small refactoring or tidying.
+This typically happens maximum every 10 minutes.
-        - Every commit pushed to the upstream main branch is built, tested, and packaged.
-It's also either released directly, with automatic rollbacks based on error-rate monitoring, or deemed releasable manually at any moment.
+16. Every commit pushed upstream to the main branch is built, tested, and packaged.
+17. Each packaged new version of the code is either released directly, with automatic rollbacks based on error-rate monitoring, or deemed releasable at any moment, without any further checks needed.
-        - There's only one environment: production.
-Test tenants and users are used to test things internally to the company, but in production.
+18. Only one permanent environment exists: production.
+There are internal tenants and users to test things before rolling them out to customers, but this testing happens in production.
-        - New behavior is feature-flagged, so that it's only visible to internal tenants, until explicitly enabled for external tenants.
+19. New behavior is feature-flagged, so that it's only visible to internal tenants, until explicitly enabled for external tenants.
+This allows releasing features in a coordinated way with marketing and sales.
-        - Ephemeral environments that are identical to production can be brought up on demand, in minutes.
+20. Ephemeral environments that are identical to production can be brought up on demand, in minutes.
 These are used to test large-scale changes that cannot be gradually rolled-out.
-        - Smoke tests run continuously in production, on internal tenants and users, covering each of the company's business workflows.
+21. Smoke tests run continuously in production, on internal tenants and users, simulating end-to-end the company's business workflows.
 Alerts are triggered if they fail.
+22. An external ping is used to check whether the APIs of the company are reachable from outside the company's infrastructure.
+Alerts are triggered if this fails.

 - Aspects:
     - This heavily limits what's possible, through types, tests, checks, many more smaller steps, working together, pre-defined component-level architecture, data contracts, CQRS, event-driven workflows.